microsoft/MLOpsPython/docs/getting_started.md

 In order to configure a model artifact there should be a service connection to **mlops-AML-WS** workspace:

-**Note:** Creating service connection using Azure Machine Learning extension requires owner access to the subscription.
+**Note:** Creating service connection using Azure Machine Learning extension requires 'Owner' or 'User Access Administrator' permissions on the Workspace.

 ![workspace connection](./images/workspace-connection.png)